xuanyuzhang21/EditGuard/README.md

 </div>

 ## News
+- 🎉🎉🎉 The Improved version of EditGuard has been accepted by CVPR 2025.
+Please check [OmniGuard](https://arxiv.org/abs/2412.01615).
 - 🎉🎉🎉 Our code has been released.
 Our project is still being updated.
 - 🎉🎉🎉 Congratulations on EditGuard being accepted by CVPR 2024!
 Our open-source project is making progress, stay tuned for updates!